 It is difficult to deal with a person who is unwilling to consider the part that they played in a problem.
 Please remember this truth===> you can ALWAYS do something to make a situation better.
 Even if that something is just to walk away.

 No, it’s not your brother’s fault that you hit him because he hit you first.
 No, it’s not your sister’s fault that you spilled the milk because she was singing an annoying song.
 Even as a child, you are responsible for your own behavior.
-Now is the time to understand that you get the chance to have a right response even when others do something wrong to you.
+Now is the time to understand that you get the chance to tame the tongue and have a right response even when others do something wrong to you.

 What to say instead: “I felt hurt when you ___.
 But I shouldn’t have ___.”